InformaticsMatters/fragnet/orchestration/README.md

 to recover the system.

 ### Example REST interaction
-Get your token (jq) with a FRAGNET_USERNAME, FRAGNET_PASSWORD and KEYCLOAK_SECRET...
+Get your token (jq) with a FRAGNET_USERNAME and FRAGNET_PASSWORD ...

     $ token=$(curl \
         -d "grant_type=password" \